MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

     # [REST](#tab/rest)

-    Use the Machine Learning CLI or the Machine Learning SDK for Python to create the data asset.
+    Use the Azure Machine Learning CLI or the Azure Machine Learning SDK for Python to create the data asset.

     ---